 Part 1: Complete one Foundations for IPE Session during Autumn quarter

 The goal of this relational and interactive activity is to introduce the benefits of working together, to learn foundational concepts and skills for effective teamwork, and to begin practicing these skills through hands-on learning.

-The same session will be offered six times during Autumn quarter.
+The same session will be offered five times during Autumn quarter.
 All sessions will be held in person in the new Health Sciences Education Building, on Wednesdays from 4:30pm-6pm.

 - October 12, 2022

 - October 19, 2022